AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 Please refer to the
 `gnatelim chapter  <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_and_program_execution.html#reducing-size-of-ada-executables-with-gnatelim>`_
-of the GNAT User' Guide for further switches for :program:`gnatprep`.
+of the GNAT User's Guide for further switches for :program:`gnatprep`.

 gnatxref and gnatfind
 ---------------------